 Your standard car insurance policy typically won't cover your maintenance needs unless the damage was caused by a collision.
-However, you may be able to purchase additional coverage that will cover the wear and tear on your vehicle.
+However, you may be able to purchase additional coverage that will cover the wear and tear on your vehicle that your traditional car insurance does not.
 We've all gotten calls from companies claiming to offer "extended warranties."
 These types of coverages can benefit some, but they may not be right for you.
-Before you buy more auto insurance coverage, you should understand what you have and what you're shopping for.
+Before you buy additional auto insurance coverage and increase your insurance rates, you should understand what you have and what you're shopping for.

 Car insurance protects you when you’ve gotten into an accident or when your car is damaged by a sudden, unexpected event like a break-in or a hailstorm, but one thing it doesn’t cover is repairs for normal wear and tear on your vehicle.
 In other words, it won’t cover the cost of new brakes or an oil change unless it was caused by a certain peril covered by your car insurance policy.